VulcanJS/vulcan-docs/source/tutorial-framework.md

 ## The Schema

 We want to display a list of movies, which means querying for data as well as setting up basic insert, edit, and remove operations.
 But before we can do any of that, we need to define what a “movie” is.
 In other words, we need a schema.

-Check out the [Schema](/data-layer.html#schema) section if you want to learn more.
+Nova uses JSON schemas based on the [SimpleSchema](https://github.com/aldeed/meteor-simple-schema) package.
+You can also check out the [Schema](/data-layer.html#schema) section if you want to learn more.

 Create `schema.js` inside `modules`: